10 Best VPNs for Android in 2022 — Safe Apps for Your Phone

 How I Tested & Ranked the Best Android VPN

-Knowing what to look out for in a good Android VPN can be difficult.
-I used the following selection criteria to narrow down the list of the top 10 VPNs for Android:
+I used the following criteria to narrow down the list of the top VPNs for Android:

-- Native Android apps that work on Android 4.0 or later: The VPN must support your Android devices, including Chromebook, Nvidia Shield TV, Xiaomi Mi Box S, and Skystream Pro 8K (remember to check for version compatibility).
+- Native Android apps: Every VPN supports version 4.0 or later on mobile phones, tablets, Chromebook, Nvidia Shield TV, Xiaomi Mi Box S, and Skystream Pro 8K.

-- Strong core security features: Like kill switch, military-grade encryption, and a strict no-logs policy so that your data is kept secure from anyone keeping track of your activities.
+- Strong core security features: Each VPN needs to protect Android devices with tools like kill switches, military-grade encryption, and strict no-logs policies so that your data is kept secure from activity trackers and hackers.

 Warning!
 Avoid These Android VPN Apps on Google Play